Massimo Paci

-Massimo Paci (born 9 May 1978) is an Italian football coach and a former player.
-He was most recently the manager of Pro Vercelli.
+Massimo Paci (born 9 May 1978) is an Italian football coach and a former player who is the head coach of Lumezzane.

 Biography

 Paci started his career at Ancona.
 He made his Serie A debut for Lecce on 18 September 2004 against Brescia.
-In July 2005, he was signed by Genoa, but after Genoa Serie A place was canceled due to match-fixing, he was loaned to Ascoli which replace Genoa in Serie A.
+In July 2005, he was signed by Genoa, but after Genoa Serie A place was cancelled due to match-fixing, he was loaned to Ascoli which replace Genoa in Serie A.